 This option helps calculate taxes based on the following:

-If you choose your store’s base address, taxes will be calculated as per the location of your store instead of the customer’s address.
+If you choose your store's base address, taxes will be calculated based on your store's location rather than the customer's address.

 Shipping tax class

-A shipping tax class determines the tax rate for the shipping or delivery charges associated with different products and services.
+A shipping tax class determines the tax rate applied to shipping or delivery charges for different products and services.

 By default, shipping tax classes are based on the items in the user's shopping cart.